Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Experiments

-{\bfseries Loss Function Weights.} We conduct a series of experiments on the CUHK-PEDES dataset to analyze the effect of the weights of the two proposed loss functions, $\mathcal{L}_{A-sdm}$ and $\mathcal{L}_{efa}$, varying them from 0.1 to 10.0, as shown in Table~\ref{tab:weight}.
+{\bfseries Loss Function Weights.} We perform experiments using the CUHK-PEDES dataset to investigate the influence of the weights of the two proposed loss functions, $\mathcal{L}_{A-sdm}$ and $\mathcal{L}_{efa}$, varying them from 0.1 to 10.0, as shown in Table~\ref{tab:weight}.
+To comprehensively explore the optimal combination of the proposed loss weights, we only vary one weight at a time while keeping the other fixed at 1 to ensure a controlled comparison.
 The results show that setting both weights to 1 yields the best performance.
 Notably, increasing the weight of $\mathcal{L}_{efa}$ to 5.0 or 10.0 results in gradient explosion, making the model untrainable and causing all metrics to drop below 1.

+{\bfseries The ``+1'' term in A-SDM.} We carry out experiments on the CUHK-PEDES dataset to validate the necessity of the constant ``+1'' in A-SDM.
+As defined in Eq.~\eqref{eq:weight}, the constant term ``+1'' ensures a positive lower bound for the adaptive weight, preventing it from becoming zero when a pair is correctly matched.
+Without this term, gradients of correctly matched positive pairs diminish, leading to unstable optimization and degraded performance during training.
+Table~\ref{tab:add_1} indicates that omitting the ``+1'' leads to a notable decline in retrieval accuracy, illustrating that the effectiveness of model is reduced.
+Therefore, the ``+1'' term is a crucial component that ensures stable optimization and consistent performance of A-SDM.